How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 2. Neutral Rugs: A Safe, Timeless Option

 One of the simplest and most versatile ways to pair a rug with patterned curtains is to opt for a neutral rug.
 Neutral rugs act as a subtle base, allowing the curtains to stand out while still providing a cohesive, balanced look.
+A neutral palette can serve as a calming backdrop for patterned curtains, enhancing the overall harmony of the space.

 • Textured Neutral Rugs: If you want a little more interest than a plain rug provides, consider a neutral rug with texture, such as jute, sisal, or wool.
 These rugs can add depth to the room without clashing with the patterns on the curtains.